MZanggl/flooent/README.md

 #### prepend

-Prepends given value to array in between the currently pointed item and its previous item.
+Prepends given value to array in between the currently pointed item and its previous item and returns a new array.

 ```javascript
 given(['music', 'tech']).at(1).prepend('video') // ['music', 'video', 'tech']